Tübingen: Sport

 Tigers Tübingen are the city's only professional sports team, playing basketball.
+They play in the Paul Horn-Arena.

 Education

 Higher education and research

 The Eberhard Karls University of Tübingen dates from 1477, making it one of the oldest in Germany.
 Including the university hospitals, it is also the city's largest employer.
 The town is also host to several research institutes including the Max Planck Institutes for Biological Cybernetics, Developmental Biology, Intelligent Systems, The Friedrich Miescher Laboratory of the MPG, and the Max Planck Institute for Biology, the Hertie Institute for Clinical Brain Research, the Werner Reichardt Centre for Integrative Neuroscience and many others.
 A modern technology park is growing in the northern part of the city, where science, industrial companies and start-ups are conducting joint research, primarily on biotechnology and artificial intelligence.
-The university also maintains an excellent botanical garden, the Botanischer Garten der Universität Tübingen.
+The university also maintains a botanical garden, the Botanischer Garten der Universität Tübingen.
 Furthermore, there is a Protestant College of Church Music.